On the Pinned Distances Problem in Positive Characteristic: Proof of Theorem

 If the second term dominates, then $\T(A)\ll |A|^{7/3}$, as required.
 If the first term dominates, then $\T(A)\ll \min(M^2|A|,M^{1/2}|A|^2)$.
 When $M\leq |A|^{2/3}$ then the first minimand ensures that $\T(A)\ll |A|^{7/3}$.
 When $M\geq |A|^{2/3}$, we use an additional argument to obtain the statement of Theorem~\ref{thm:Isosc Triang}, which is independent of $M$.
-We remark that $\Dpin(A)\gg M$ (when $A$ is not contained in an isotropic line), so this additional argument is not necessary to prove Theorem~\ref{thm: Pinned F}. \fxnote{SS:This paragraph is new - another pair of eyes should be cast over it!}
+We remark that $\Dpin(A)\gg M$ (when $A$ is not contained in an isotropic line), so this additional argument is not necessary to prove Theorem~\ref{thm: Pinned F}.